Michele’s NAB Survival Guide Edition #NABShow

-Why a NAB Survival Guide?
-For those of you who will be first timers to NAB, this is the insider’s guide from someone who has been to at least 15 NAB Shows in a row.
+For those of you who will be first-timers to NAB, this is the insider’s guide from someone who has been to at least 15 NAB Shows in a row.
 I have lost track.
 Trust me, I’m a Pluginologist.

 Plan and Prioritize

-See NAB 2018: The Official Toolfarm Guide with booth info, event info and more.
-(The NAB 2019 Guide is in the process of being updated so we’ll update the link soon.)
+See NAB 2022: The Official Toolfarm Guide with booth info, event info, and more.

 Get your event RSVPs in early and your schedule set before you go.
 There’s nothing worse than not being able to get into an event because you didn’t RSVP.
 Even if you are not sure if you can make it, it doesn’t hurt to RSVP on the off chance that you do.
 Even with 4 events in one night, you’d be surprised how many you’ll be able to get to.
 Many will sell out.